hisgarden/TimeSpan/ROADMAP.md

    - Test basic time estimation
    - Validate project detection

 Would you like me to start implementing the Git integration feature?
-This would be a game-changing addition that makes TimeSpan much more practical for real-world development work!
+This would be a useful addition that makes TimeSpan more practical for real-world development work.